Can A 3D Scanner Directly Output A CAD Model?

 This sounds rather complicated.
 Can you show me the Scan to CAD process?

 It’s actually not too complicated once you understand the basics.
 Sometimes it’s easier to explain this with a simple demonstration.
 In this video, scan data was imported into SOLIDWORKS CAD modeling software.
-XTract3D plugin that works natively inside the CAD modeling program was used to reverse engineer the part.
+Mesh2Surface for SOLIDWORKS plugin that works natively inside the CAD modeling program was used to reverse engineer the part.

 Point cloud or mesh output by the 3D scanner provides pertinent surface measurements about the object’s surface geometry which is useful in creating a CAD model of the part.
 The scan data functions as a template in building the new CAD model.

 Once you go through this modeling stage, your output is a CAD model (STEP or IGES) which is now ready for manufacturing.

 Then why use a 3D scanner to create a CAD model if I have to recreate it anyways?

 Designing from a blank canvas can be an overwhelming project to take on.
 You might not get it right on the first try and may take you many versions to get you to the final CAD model you are happy with.
 Why not leverage knowledge from an existing object and learn from it which will make your work much easier and more accurate?

 Reasons why to Scan to CAD:

 - It’s more efficient than designing from scratch